 Oxygen therapy may be an important part of a treatment plan for people with severe sarcoidosis.
-It can help reduce heart and lung long-term problems caused by low oxygen levels.
+It can help reduce heart and lung side effects of low oxygen levels.

 Pulmonary Rehabilitation

 For people who develop chronic, progressive sarcoidosis, pulmonary rehabilitation also may be helpful.
 This includes exercise, healthy eating and education.